opstract/devops-training/ch-2-first-step-on-command-line/task.md

 21. Display catcnt.txt, but with all lines in reverse order (the last line first).
 22.Use cat to create a file named tailing.txt that contains the contents of /etc/profile followed by the contents of /etc/passwd.
+23. Does the file /bin/cat exist ?
+What about /bin/dd and /bin/echo.
+What is the type
+of these files ?
+24. Display /proc/cpuinfo.
+On what architecture is your Linux running ?
+25.Are ifconfig, fdisk, parted, shutdown and grub-install present in /sbin ?
+Why are these binaries in /sbin and not in /bin ?
+26. Display /proc/interrupts.
+What is the size of this file ?
+Where is this file stored ?